cuebernetes/cuebectl/README.md

 `cuebectl` takes a collection of [cue files](https://cuelang.org/) that describe kubernetes resources, and continually reconciles them with cluster state, to allow declarative management of kubernetes resources.

+## Project Status

+**Exploratory** -

+this is still largely a proof of concept to work out UX and explore features.
+But it's in a great state to try out, learn about CUE, and suggest ideas.

+## Installation

+`cuebectl` can be installed standalone or as a kubectl plugin (`kubectl-cue`).

 ## Example

 Without cuebectl, multiple imperative steps: